Connect with us

 The two markets recorded rental yields of 5.8pc and 6.7pc respectively last year.

-On the other hand, Gigiri and Karen were ranked the best performing markets in the period – posting rental yields of 10.5pc, 9.2pc, and 9.0pc on increased demand from companies due to availability of high quality spaces and relatively good infrastructure network.
+On the other hand, Gigiri and Karen have ranked the best-performing markets in the period – posting rental yields of 10.5pc, 9.2pc, and 9.0pc on increased demand from companies due to the availability of high-quality spaces and relatively good infrastructure network.

 Cytonn has recommended investments in low supply-high returns areas such as Gigiri as well as innovative concepts such as serviced offices that posted rental yields of up to 13.5pc to boost returns.